 Withhold PERJETA and trastuzumab dosing for at least 3 weeks for either:

-If after a repeat assessment within approximately 3 weeks, the LVEF has not improved, or has declined further, discontinuation of PERJETA and trastuzumab should be strongly considered, unless the benefits for the individual patient are deemed to outweigh the risks [see WARNINGS AND PRECAUTIONS].
+If after a repeat assessment within approximately 3 weeks, the LVEF has not improved, or has declined further, PERJETA and trastuzumab should be discontinued, unless the benefits for the individual patient are deemed to outweigh the risks [see WARNINGS AND PRECAUTIONS].

 Preparation for Administration